Invoice: CEFACT and UBL

 There are two XML-based standards currently being developed.
 One is the cross industry invoice under development by the United Nations standards body UN/CEFACT and the other is Universal Business Language (UBL) which is issued by Organization for the Advancement of Structured Information Standards (OASIS).
 Implementations of invoices based on UBL are common, most importantly in the public sector in Denmark as it was the first country where the use of UBL was mandated by law for all invoices in the public sector.
 Further implementations are underway in the Scandinavian countries as result of the North European Subset project.
 Implementations are also underway in Italy, Spain, and the Netherlands (UBL 2.0) and with the European Commission itself.

 The NES work has been transferred to European Committee for Standardization (CEN), the standards body of the European Union), workshop CEN/BII, for public procurement in Europe.
 The result of that work is PEPPOL.
 There UBL procurement documents are implemented between various European countries.

-An agreement was made between UBL and UN/CEFACT for convergence of the two XML messages standards with the objective of merging the two standards into one before end of 2009, including the provision of an upgrade path for implementations started in either standard.
+An agreement was made between UBL and UN/CEFACT for the convergence of the two XML message standards, with the objective of merging the two standards into one by the end of 2009, including the provision of an upgrade path for implementations started under either standard.